AnotherParanoidAndroid/hello-world/README.md

 Why the hell did it stick the two lines together?

 And here's another change in off-branch, after the one in Master.
 Here I fixed the paragraphs.

+The line after the second line in Master.